mkdf/api-factory/README.md

 API methods are documented and can be tested using the web tools provided at:
 http://\<yourdomain\>/\<installation folder\>/management/
-Use the `Authorize` button at the top right of the page to
+Before testing the API methods, use the `Authorize` button at the top right of the page, logging in using the MongoDB username and password mentioned in Step 1 of the installation instructions.
+[FULL DOCS HERE]

 #### API Factory - Data stream usage
 API methods are documented and can be tested using the web tools provided at:
 http://\<yourdomain\>/\<installation folder\>/
+Before testing the API methods, use the `Authorize` button at the top right of the page.
+You should authenticate using the specific dataset key as both the username and password.
+[FULL DOCS HERE]